How To Walk Away Review

 How to Walk Away was a very in-depth emotional book.
 Margaret’s struggle is so heart-wrenchingly painful to witness- it’s almost cringe inducing with the amount of detail.
 Overall, I really liked the book.
 I love when books take you out of your comfort zone and force you to experience life from a completely different perspective.
 This book did that for me.
 I found myself truly feeling for Margaret and routing her on.
 My favorite line from the entire book was ‘that was a nice “guy butt”’.
 I don’t know why I laughed when I read that line but I did.
 For longer than was necessary.

 Almost all the characters were unlikeable and I’m including minor characters in this.
 Margaret’s mom!?
 Ugh!!!
-I found myself wanting to reach through the book and strangle her.
+I found myself wanting to reach into the story and strangle her.
 She was awful!!
 And so was Chip’s mom!!!
 Margaret’s sister, Kitty, also hit me wrong on multiple occasions.
 Her obsession with posting things on Instagram was just annoying.
 Especially, when asked multiple times to stop, she ignores Margaret’s wishes and continues to post.
 Everything she does is for a reason but it was very disrespectful.
 If you want to read more about why I didn’t like other characters you can scroll down.
 I’ll be writing about spoilers but i will give you a warning!

 It was also hard for me to take Margaret’s word seriously.
 She made it a point to prove to herself that she did not need a man.
 She did not need anyone but herself to make herself better.
 However, she does the complete opposite and is motivated by wanting to please a man.
 Her actions spoke much louder than her voice.
 I understand- as humans we can say we do not care what other people think of us until we are blue in the face but at the end of the day, we do care on some level.
 People want to be attractive to other people.
 Margaret kept saying she was a feminist and that she needed no man but that was not how she acted.
 I know you can be a feminist and still want a man to find you attractive but the way Margaret went about it irked me.

-Overall, the book was a good read.
+Overall, the book was a good listen.
 I did enjoy it, it was a wee predictable with somewhat unbelievable character personalities.
 I would recommend this book if you are interested in reading about a character growing up and realizing the mistakes she has been making her entire life.
 Just be prepared to hate almost everyone!

 Spoilers!!!!
 Spoilers!!!
 Spoilers!!!!